sguillory6/aws-infrastructure-templates/README.md

 * Variables that start with a `m` are mappings
 * Variables that start with a `c` are conditions
-* Variables that start with a `p` are parameters
 * Variables that start with a `r` are resources
-* Variables that do not start with the above are outputs
+* Variables that do not start with the above are parameters or outputs

 ## VPC